NAC logo

 When travelling to competitions, especially league meetings, athletes are asked to bring a packed lunch, warm jacket (preferably waterproof) and a change of clothes in case of rain

-Anyone taking part in competitions whether open, league or championships must be registered members of scottishathletics, otherwise an entry supplement of
+Anyone taking part in league competitions or championships must be registered members of scottishathletics

-Athletes with athsma or, in fact, any condition requiring them to take any sort of medication must declare this as regulated by the sort's anti-doping laws.
+Athletes with athsma or, in fact, any condition requiring them to take any sort of medication must declare this as regulated by the sport's anti-doping laws.
 See the conditions laid down by UK:Athletics